hex-plex/NanoDrone-Hardware/README.md

 ## Instructions

-- 1. Use `wifi_setup.uf2` file in the `bin/` folder and input your Wifi credentials and Server Ip with port number all of them input with a enter or new line folloiwing those.
-This should be done through minicom or any similar serial interface.
+- 1. Use `FlashWrite.uf2` file in the `bin/` folder and input your Wifi credentials and Server Ip with port number all of them input with a enter or new line folloiwing those.
+This will write your wifi information, ip address and port number in the memory.This should be done through minicom or any similar serial interface.

+- 2. Use `wifi_setup.uf2` file in the `bin/` folder.
 This would setup the ESP on the given Wifi network with the given credentials.
 This has to be done only once.

-- 2. Use `FlashWrite.uf2` file in the `bin/` folder and fillout the same.
-This is only for being able to change the server IP and the port of the ground station system.
-This will not affect the Wifi you are connected as this data will only be used to open a connection.

 - 3. Use the `PicoESP.uf2` file in the `bin/` folder and connect the pin number `GPIO-11` to the UART 2 RX of the F3 flight controller. you may choose to power the pico board using a external regulator or the onboard power distribution.
-There you go you have everything running.
+There you go you have everything running.(If you ip address or port number is changed, use the `FlashWrite.uf2` file again and update the new credentials.
+No need to use `wifi_setup.uf2` again unless wifi network is not changed)

 For running this launch the `server.py` or the joystick based server, now connect the pico to the drone and this should launch a controller like layout on your terminal now **Press 'F' to pay respects** and arm the drone.
 Use the joystick wisely.